weiweilars/training/a2a_training/6_sk_a2a_agent_to_agent/README.md

 ## 🎯 Use Cases

-### 1. Multi-Domain Research
+### 1. Weather-Math Integration
-"Research climate change impacts on agriculture in Japan"
+"What's the average temperature between Tokyo and London, and how much warmer is it in Fahrenheit?"
-- Routes to: Weather Agent + Research Agent + Data Agent
+- Routes to: Weather Agent (get temperatures) + Calculator Agent (compute average, convert units)
-- Synthesizes: Weather patterns + Research papers + Statistical analysis
+- Synthesizes: Weather data + Mathematical computation + Unit conversion

-### 2. Project Management
+### 2. Complex Calculations with Context
-"Plan a software release considering weather impacts on data center operations"
+"If it's 25°C in Paris, convert to Fahrenheit and calculate how much I'd save on heating if I moved there from a place that's 10°C"
-- Routes to: Task Agent + Weather Agent + Infrastructure Agent
+- Routes to: Weather Agent (temperature context) + Calculator Agent (conversion and difference)
-- Synthesizes: Project timeline + Weather forecast + Infrastructure planning
+- Synthesizes: Weather context + Temperature conversion + Cost analysis

-### 3. Complex Analysis
+### 3. Multi-Step Weather Analysis
-"Analyze sales performance correlation with weather patterns"
+"Compare the weather in 3 cities and find which one has the temperature closest to 20°C"
-- Routes to: Data Agent + Weather Agent + Analysis Agent
+- Routes to: Weather Agent (get all temperatures) + Calculator Agent (find closest to target)
-- Synthesizes: Sales data + Weather data + Statistical correlation
+- Synthesizes: Multiple weather queries + Mathematical comparison + Recommendation

 ## 🏗️ Architecture Benefits